jonnonz1/nz-statute-book/acts/public/1993/historic-places-act-1993.md

   (j) the importance of identifying rare types of historic places:
   (k) the extent to which the place forms part of a wider historical and cultural complex or historical and cultural landscape:
   (l) such additional criteria for registration of wahi tapu, wahi tapu areas, historic places, and historic areas of Maori interest as may be prescribed in regulations made under this Act:
-  (m) such additional criteria not inconsistent with those in paragraphs (a) to (k) for the purpose of assigning Category I or Category II status to any historic place, and for the purpose of registration of any historic area, as may be prescribed in regulations made under this Act.
+  (m) such additional criteria not inconsistent with those in paragraphs (a) to (k) for the purpose of assigning Category 1 or Category 2 status to any historic place, and for the purpose of registration of any historic area, as may be prescribed in regulations made under this Act.

 ### 24 Provisions relating to historic places
 (1) The registration of any historic place may be proposed by the Trust or by any other person.